Read our 2017 Report Card for Dent.

 Dent is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Charles Dent sits on the following committees:

 House Committee on Appropriations

-- Chairman, Subcommittee on Military Construction, Veterans Affairs, and Related Agencies
+- Chair, Subcommittee on Military Construction, Veterans Affairs and Related Agencies

 - Member, Subcommittee on State, Foreign Operations, and Related Programs